Life With Onesies is reader supported! If you make a purchase through an affiliate link, we may earn a small commission at no extra cost to you.

 If you’re new to the Cricut universe and Cricut Design Space, opening your Cricut Maker box might be a little intimidating.
 How do you even start to set it up when you have no idea what all the pieces are called or even do?

 Luckily, the process is very easy to follow!
-As I was setting up my Cricut Maker, I took pictures and put together this tutorial.
+As I was setting up my Cricut Maker, I put together this tutorial.
 There are instructions included with the Maker, but there are a few steps they assume users know but may not be self-explanatory to newbies.
 So, follow along with this detailed tutorial as you set up your new Cricut Maker too!

 Cricut Maker Setup